 This website is made by the Ngunnawal people.
 It introduces visitors to their culture and history.
-Read the “History” section of this website:
+Read the “Ngunawal People” section of this website:

 As you read, stop each time you find a new piece of information, decide in which categories it fits, and draw a line between these categories.
 Make a note of which bit of information the line represents either along the line, or add it at the edge.
 For example, when you read that Ngunnawal collect food from hunting, you draw a line between Food and Nature, and write the word “hunting” along that line.

 4. When you have finished, discuss these questions:

 b.
 In what way does nature play an essential role in Ngunnawal life?